 On February 13, 2019, Aaron Nola signed a four-year, $45 million contract extension with the Phillies, including a $2 million signing bonus.

-In January 2020, Aaron Nola and his brother Austin hosted a "Strike Out ALS" charity event to support their uncle suffering from amyotrophic lateral sclerosis (ALS).
+In January 2020, Aaron Nola and his brother Austin hosted a "Strike Out ALS" charity event for their uncle.

-In May 2020, Aaron Nola had struck out 9.63 batters per nine innings, which was the highest in Phillies franchise history at the time.
+In May 2020, Aaron Nola had struck out 9.63 batters per nine innings, the highest in franchise history.

 In 2021, Aaron Nola was selected to pitch Opening Day for the fourth year in a row.